qdw/mac-run-bash-profile-at-login-time/README.txt

     The problem

-Mac OS X doesn't run ~/.bash_profile or ~/.bash_login, or ~/.profile until you actually run Terminal to start a shell.
-This differs from the behavior of GNU/Linux, where your bash init file is run as soon as you log in, even if you do so via X11.
+Mac OS X doesn't run ~/.bash_profile, ~/.profile, or ~/.bash_login until you actually run Terminal to start a shell.
+This behavior differs from that of most Unix operating systems.

-This is a problem if you want to run a daemon when you log in (say, ssh-agent or gpg-agent, or a or a Ruby on Rails Webrick for your private version of an app).
+That's a problem if you want to run a daemon when you log in (say, ssh-agent or gpg-agent).

     The solution

-I wrote an AppleScript wrapper that looks for ~/.bash_profile, ~/.bash_login, and ~/.profile and runs the first one that exists and is readable.
-That's what bash itself does on non-Mac systems.
+I wrote an AppleScript wrapper that looks for ~/.bash_profile, ~/.bash_login, and ~/.profile and runs the first one that exists and is readable, in the same order as bash itself does for login shells.

 You can set this AppleScript to run when you first log in.

     Installing

 1) In the Finder, drag run_bash_login.app to your Dock.
 This will make a Dock icon for it, while also keeping the original file.

 2) Right-click the Dock icon and select "Open at Login" from the options menu.

-3) You may then, if you wish, drag the icon off of the Dock and onto the desktop (where it will disappear in a puff of smoke).
+3) You may then, if you wish, remove the icon from the Dock to save space.
+Just drag the icon off of the Dock and onto the Desktop (where it will disappear in a puff of smoke).
 Just remember where the original file was, because you'll need to copy it back to the Dock if you ever want to uninstall it.

     Uninstalling

 A) Drag the app to the Dock, if it's not already there.
 See the instructions under 1), above.

 B) Right-click the Dock icon and look for "Open at Login" under options.
-It should have a checkbox.
-If so, select it with your mouse, and the checkbox will go away.
+If it has a checkbox, uncheck it.

-C) Drag the icon off of the Dock and onto the Desktop; this will make it disappear.
+C) Drag the icon off of the Dock and onto the Desktop, where it will disappear in a gratuitous animation.

 D) If you wish, remove this directory.